xoba/ad/readme.md

 a simple mathematical formula language, which is auto-differentiated and compiled to go for high performance.

-see https://autodiff.info for live demo
+see https://autodiff.info for live demo.

 to get started: make sure you have latest golang.org installed (e.g. https://golang.org/dl/), or build it yourself via